celo-org/react-celo/guides/migrate-to-v4.md

 ## Step 5 (If needed)

-If you were using `kit.contracts` in your dApp to obtain celo contracts other than `Accounts`, `StableToken`, `Exchange` or `GoldToken`.
-You will need to [follow the contract-cache-recipe](contract-cache-recipes.md) for an alternative.
+If you were using `kit.contracts` in your dApp to obtain celo contracts other than `Accounts`, `StableToken`, `Exchange` or `GoldToken`, you will need to [follow the contract-cache-recipe](contract-cache-recipes.md) for an alternative.